Vegas007/Metin2-Color-Formatter/README.md

 # Metin2 Color Formatter
-A simple class writted for Python and C++ which convert the values into an string by a specific color rgb as hexadecimals.
+A simple class writted for Python and C++ which convert the param-values into an string by a specific color rgb as hexadecimals.

  - **Color constants module:**
 	```css